CSC-DPR/eopf-cpm/docs/source/user-guide/product.rst

             product.measurements["group1"].add_variable("variable_a", data=data_a)
             product["measurements/group1"].add_variable("group2/variable_b", data=data_b)

-    If you have a sub :obj:`eopf.product.core.EOGroup`, and you want to retrieve or add an other one higher in the hierarchy, you can path an asbolute path from the top level product:
+    If you have a sub :obj:`EOGroup`, and you want to retrieve or add an other one higher in the hierarchy, you can path an asbolute path from the top level product:

         .. jupyter-execute::